College Planning Cohorts

 Essay Writing Support for High School Seniors: High school seniors are guided in developing high quality college and scholarship essays.
 Includes instruction in developing personal statements, language usage, rhetorical situations, thesis statements, and persuasive and argumentative essays—all within the context of a student’s overall college or scholarship application strategy.
 High quality essays not only demonstrate artistic and technical merit, but are compelling in presenting a student as a high quality applicant within the context of a college or scholarship provider’s mission, vision, values, and institutional priorities.
 The curriculum was developed by Mychal-David Wynn who holds a BA in English from Amherst College and holds a Certification in College Admissions Counseling from UCLA.

 Unique Support for Athletes: Student-athletes are guided in taking action based on the reality that 93% of high school student-athletes will not be recruited.
 Our program is focused on assisting student-athletes in developing a “game plan” beyond sports onto multiple career or college pathways.
-Our comprehensive college/career guidance is driven by student aspirations, albeit continue playing their sport in college, positioning themselves to be drafted by a professional sports team, or to leveraging their sports participation to expand their college, career, and scholarship pathways.
+Our comprehensive college/career guidance is driven by student aspirations, albeit to continue playing their sport in college, positioning themselves to be drafted by a professional sports team, or to leveraging their sports participation to expand their college, career, and scholarship pathways.
 As a student pursues a coach’s game plan, we guide students in developing their game plan beyond sports.

 Click here to download college planning cohort flier